 So why aren’t we doing more monitoring?
 It’s not a regulatory problem or a lack-of-vision problem in the medical and technology companies; it’s that there’s too much perceived risk in changing the medical structure.

-What an amazing quote from an article in Venture Beat.
+What an amazing quote from an in Venture Beat.
 Yes, the article was written in April, but it is just as applicable today.
 Go and read the whole thing since it’s well worth it.

 For those who don’t read the whole thing, it’s written by a wonderful doctor named Leslie Saxon of the USC Center for Body Computing.
 At the end of the article she talks about their Every Heart Beat initiative and compares it to the Human Genome Project.
 I think the collection of health data and its use has as many potential benefits as the human genome.